airani051346/deployDev/README.md

 •	Navigate to the Templates tab<br>
 •	Create configuration templates <br>
 •	Variable with ascii char only.
 No – allowed only _<br>
-•	Enter_expert_mode: and exit_expert_mode: allow to execute commands in the bash shell
+•	enter_expert_mode: and exit_expert_mode: allow to execute commands in the bash shell entring and exiting "expert mode" is currently hardcoded in the worker_subrocess.py file.

  # Template example:
  ```bash